Please select a faculty / graduate school from this menu.

 Assignments (reports)

 Along with the semester-end examinations and in-class examinations, written assignments (including graduation theses) are important proof of your accomplishments at university.
-Disregard for the rules for written assignments and theses may lead to disqualification or disciplinary action if judged to have been an act of academic misconduct.

 Academic misconduct